Before I Tell You About The Best Places To Eat In Haldwani, Kathgodam, and Mukteshwar…

 - Most of these recommendations are dotted on the Bareilly-Nainital road that forms the spine of the twin cities of Haldwani and Kathgodam.
 In fact, Krazy Kitchen, Himjoli, Udupiwala and Juice Valley are within the same fifty meters.

-In case you have other recommendation for my future visits (Or a feedback), shoot me a mail at firstname.lastname@example.org?
+In case you have other recommendations for my future visits (Or feedback), shoot me a mail at email@example.com?